konstantinosk31/B-Plus-Tree-Implementation/README.md

     ./emsdk activate latest
     source ./emsdk_env.sh
     ```

+    If it is installed, make sure that the `emsdk_env.sh` is sourced.

 2. Run the Makefile using the instruction `make` in the directory of our cloned repository